ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before devotion change).md

 There is no hard gate on which cards you can include in your deck, you may include cards from all 7 ideals if you want to, however you may then have a very hard time meeting the devotion requirements to play them.

-You can gain devotion to ideals primarily by playing locations.
+**There are three ways to gain devotion to ideals:** Channeling cards, playing location cards, and using your cards to explore (converting a card in hand to a location).

 ---
-## Channel Button
+## Channel System
+All cards in hand can be channeled face up into the channel zone at ∞ speed.
+Channeling cards is primarily for increasing your ideal devotion to fulfill devotion requirements, and getting rid of cards you don't want, so you can replace them with new ones at the end of the round.
+- Each channeled card adds 1 to your devotion to each of it's ideals.
+- During the draw phase at the end of each round, your channeled cards will be recycled into your deck.
+Cards you channel are never lost permanently, only for the duration of the round.
-Once per round, at slow infinite speed, you may push the channel button.
-This moves all cards from your hand to the channel zone face down.
-During the draw phase, before you draw your card for the round, put all your channeled cards on the bottom of your deck and draw that many cards.
+- During the draw phase, you choose which of your channeled cards are put on the top of your deck and which are put onto the bottom, then draw a card for each card you had channeled +1.

 ---
 ## More Location Info and Exploration
 ### Locations

-Play up to one location per round.
-When you play a location it goes to the battlefield.
-Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while on the battlefield.
+Locations when played go to the location zone, and while there add devotion to each of their ideals.
+Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while in the location zone.

-Locations do not count towards the board slot limit.
+The text on location cards defaults to being active when they are in the location zone instead of the battlefield.
+Locations do not unflip at round start, as they are not on the battlefield.
 ### Exploration
-Exploration allows you to play any card in your hand face down as any wilderness location.
-Wilderness locations are single ideal locations which add 1 devotion to their ideal.
-When you have a wilderness location and play a location card (not other explorations), instead of playing it normally you may have it replace the wilderness location, returning the face down card to your hand (this does not count as your 1 location for the round).

-Exploration is at burst speed.
+Exploration allows you to trade any card in your hand/channel zone for a single ideal location.
+To explore, (at infinite speed) put a card from either your hand or channel zone on the top or bottom of your deck to create in your location zone a Wilderness location of the ideal of your choice.

 ---
 ## Playing Cards & the horizon